-Before we get to how to make dandelion salad, let’s answer some common questions about dandelions.
+Before we get to how to make dandelion salad, let’s answer some common questions about dandelions and dandelion greens recipes.

 How To Eat Dandelion

 Many people wonder, Is it safe to eat dandelions from your yard or are dandelion greens edible?